Spectral Theory of Isogeny Graphs: First properties of isogeny graphs and reduction of Theorems and to Theorem

-\begin{Remark}[Description of $\Ker(w_{i,*})$] The kernel of the map $w_{i,*}$ defined in Equation \eqref{eq:Weil_push} will play an important role in this paper, so let us describe it explicitly.
+\begin{subRemark}[Description of $\ker(w_{i,*})$] The kernel of the map $w_{i,*}$ defined in Equation \eqref{eq:Weil_push} will play an important role in this paper, so let us describe it explicitly.

-In the the Borel level structure case, $\Ker(w_{i,*})$ is the space of linear combination of vertexes of the graphs whose coefficient sum up to zero, i.e. the orthogonal complement of the vector $(1,\dots , 1)$ in $\C^{V(G)}$ for the standard scalar product.
+If, as in the Borel case, $\det(H)= (\Z/N\Z)^\times$, then $\ker(w_{i,*})$ is the space of linear combination of vertices of the graphs whose coefficient sum up to zero, i.e. the orthogonal complement of the vector $(1,\dots , 1)$ in $\Q^{V(G)}$ for the standard scalar product.

-In general, $\Ker(w_{i,*})$ is equal to the subspace of $\C^{V(G_i)}$ spanned by linear combinations of elements of $V(G_i)$ with the same Weil invariant and such that the coefficients sum up to zero.
+In general, $\ker(w_{i,*})$ is equal to the subspace of $\Q^{V(G_i)}$ spanned by linear combinations of elements of $V(G_i)$ with the same Weil invariant and such that the coefficients sum up to zero.
 In other words, calling $V_\xi$ the set of vertices of $G$ with Weil invariant $\xi \in R_H$, then

-where we identify $\C^{V(G)}$ with the direct sum of the various $\C^{V_\xi}$.
+where we identify $\Q^{V(G)}$ with the direct sum of the various $\Q^{V_\xi}$.